MenoData/Time4J/README.md

 Current state and introduction:
 -------------------------------

 On 2014-07-20 the core of Time4J is finished and released with the version time4j-core-v1.0.
-Another useable module is time4j-olson-v1.0 which contains some predefined timezone identifiers as enums.
+Another useable module is time4j-olson-v1.0 which contains some predefined timezone identifiers as enums and enables parsing of localized timezone names.
+On 2014-08-14 the version 1.1 was released with support for Apache Maven.

 Standard use cases will be covered by the main package "net.time4j".
 It offers four basic temporal types.